-The Office of Public Relations and Constituent Development at Cheyney University is designated as the lead unit to coordinate and disseminate information about any crisis situation that may adversely affect the University.
-In this capacity, the Director of Public Relations and Constituent Development (DPRCD) functions as the principal spokesperson for the University.
-The President may designate an alternate to the DPRCD as the spokesperson in certain situations or in tandem with the Office of Public Relations and Constituent Development.
-The Office of Public Relations and Constituent Development will be the first point of contact.
+The University President and Ceisler Media, Kirk Dorn: 215.735.6760 / kirk@ceislermedia.com.
+Are designated as the lead unit to coordinate and disseminate information about any crisis situation that may adversely affect the University.
+The President may designate an alternate as the spokesperson in certain situations or in tandem with the Ceisler Media, Kirk Dorn: 215.735.6760 / kirk@ceislermedia.com.

+The Office of the President first point of contact.
 That office will advise others if someone else with specific in depth knowledge of a particular area has been designated to respond.
-It is our policy that the designated spokespersons will be fully available (round-the-clock, if necessary) to all Cheyney University constituencies for the duration of the crisis and immediately thereafter.
-The Office of Public Relations and Constituent Development will also maintain a list of priority contacts in the media for crisis situations.
-The Director of Information Technology will ensure Webpage access to the Office of Public Relations and Constituent Development.
+It is our policy that the designated spokespersons will be fully available (round-the-clock, if necessary).
+The Director of Information Technology will ensure Webpage update received from Ceisler Media, Kirk Dorn: 215.735.6760 kirk@ceislermedia.com or the Office of the president.

 In any emergency, a limited number of individuals are authorized to speak officially on behalf of Cheyney University.
-The following individuals are authorized to serve as spokespersons for the duration of an emergency; no other employees may disseminate information about the emergency to the media unless they are authorized to do so by the President or designee.
-All employees will refer questions about the emergency to the Office of Public Relations and Constituent Development.
+The following individuals are authorized to serve as spokespersons for the duration of an emergency; no other employees may disseminate information about the emergency to the media unless they are authorized to do so by the President.
+All employees will refer questions about the emergency to Ceisler Media, Kirk Dorn: 215.735.6760 /kirk@ceislermedia.com.